naninovel/docs/docs/guide/novel-scripts.md

 ## Comment Lines

 When line starts with a semicolon literal (`;`) it's considered a comment statement.
 Comment lines are completely ignored by the engine when scripts are parsed.
-You can use comment lines to add notes or annotations for yourself or other team members who works with novel scripts.
+You can use comment lines to add notes or annotations for yourself or other team members who work with novel scripts.

 ```
 ; The following action will auto-save the game.